natefinch/graffiti/README.md

 This repo is still under heavy development and should not be used by anyone.

+### Gen

 ```
 Usage:
   graffiti gen <tags> [target] [flags]

 Available Flags:
-  -d, --dryrun=false: If set, changes are written to stdout instead of to the files.
+  -d, --dryrun		If set, changes are written to stdout instead of to the files.
-  -g, --gotemplate=false: If set, tags is a go template (see help templates).
+  -f, --format <template>	If set, tags is a go template (see help templates).
-      --help=false: help for gen
-  -m, --map="": Map field names to alternate tag names (see help mappings).
+  -m, --map	<map>	Map field names to alternate tag names (see help mappings).
-  -t, --types="": Generate tags only for these types (comma separated list).
+  -t, --types		Generate tags only for these types (comma separated list).
 ```

 Generates struct tags for a specific target (file or directory).